Pythm/ad-ClimateCommander/README.md

 You can prevent covers from closing when a person/tracker is home using a list with `not_when_home`.

 > [!TIP]
-> If you adjust your screen manually app will not open cover until outdoor lux is below 100
+> If you adjust your screen manually app will not open cover until outdoor lux is below 100.
+Rain/wind will allways open covers

 ```yaml
       screening: